 how these changes get propagated to the Kepler build.

 I've reopened the bug until we get to the bottom of this.

 Keeping a list of places where the bug occurs is helpful, I just

 verified that these places are fixed in the Ptolemy tree.

-#6 Updated by Christopher Brooks almost 14 years ago
+#6 Updated by Christopher Brooks about 14 years ago

 I think this problem is fixed and the bug can be closed.

 Maybe the bug should be assigned to Laura so she can verify that

 If they are not fixed, then the bug could be assigned to me and I'll fix them.

 I'm not sure what the protocol is here, so I'm not reassigning the bug.